Edmonds College Logo

 HUM 108: World Mythology

 Study of selected myths and epics found in diverse cultures across the globe with some attention to psychological analysis.
-Prerequisite(s): Prerequisite: Placement in ENGL& 101 or instructor permission.
+Prerequisite(s): Placement in ENGL& 101 or instructor permission.

 Course Level Objectives